joel-danjuma/joel-danjuma/README.md

 ### Hi there 👋

 Im a Full Stack Web Developer with Over 2 years of experience devloping web applications.
-Im here to document my growth and show off a bit...Kidding.
+I'm here to document my growth and show off a bit...Kidding.
-Im really excited about web development, blockchain security and AI.
+I'm really excited about web development, blockchain security and AI.
-Im always open to collaborations and sharing my expertise.
+I'm always open to collaborations and sharing my expertise.

 - 🔭 I’m currently working on ...
 Paired
 - 🌱 I’m currently learning ...
 Solidity